 - Experience accompanying choirs, church services and musicals

-- Having a great ear and being able to play things I heard which just came from LOTS of practice doing this!
+- Having a great ear and being able to play things I heard.
+This just came from LOTS of practice doing this!

 - Limited experience playing drums, percussion and guitar in school ensembles

 - Knowing lots of musical patterns and styles and being able to improvise freely

 - Having a strong knowledge of chords and harmony

 It is the last two items that really hold up all the others.
 If students have a strong grasp of keys, chords, expected chord progressions, modulations and common styles in the music they are playing, they will naturally be better readers.
 Better readers make better accompanists.
 Good accompanists have to be good improvisers!
 And so on.